-- (C) The board shall, beginning the month following receipt of satisfactory evidence of the payment for coverage, pay monthly to each recipient of service, disability, or survivor benefits under the police and firemen's disability and pension fund who is eligible for medical insurance coverage under part B of "The Social Security Amendments of 1965," 79 Stat.
+- (C) The board shall, beginning the month following receipt of satisfactory evidence of the payment for coverage, pay monthly to each recipient of service, disability, or survivor benefits under the Ohio Police & Fire Pension Fund who is eligible for medical insurance coverage under part B of "The Social Security Amendments of 1965," 79 Stat.
 301, 42 U.S.C.A.
 1395j, as amended, an amount equal to the basic premiums for such coverage. - (D) The board shall establish by rule requirements for the coordination of any coverage, payment, or benefit provided under this section with any similar coverage, payment, or benefit made available to the same individual by the public employees retirement system, state teachers retirement system, school employees retirement system, or state highway patrol retirement system. - (E) The board shall make all other necessary rules pursuant to the purpose and intent of this section.